qemu/seabios/docs/Linking_overview.md

 C code in three modes
 ---------------------

-SeaBIOS must support multiple [memory models](Memory Model).
+AyeBIOS must support multiple [memory models](Memory Model).
 This is accomplished by compiling the C code three separate times into three separate objects.